 #3: Bathe Your Cares Away

 Looking for ways to relax your mind?
-This is it!
+Try bathing.
 Taking a bath should not be a luxury.
 Think of it as a necessity.
 Make time for it.
-You deserve it.
 There are many benefits to a simple bath, especially if you add Epsom salts and essential oils.
 Bathing can reduce aches and pains, allowing for relaxation, trigger mindfulness, and help you to sleep.

 You can either purchase bath salts or make your own.